theonlymk9/DATN/README.md

 # DATN
 Source code for Forecasting Model and RL implementation

-\textbf{For information about Forecasting Model + Data Analysis}
+##For information about Forecasting Model + Data Analysis

 Check "Forecast" Folder for 3 forecasting model of each datasets, along with the preprocessing techniques

 Documents for forecasting analysis can be seen in "Forecast_Doc" folder

-#For information about RL implementation
+##For information about RL implementation
 Check "RL" Folder for detail codes used in the project

 Documents for RL analysis can be seen in "Forecast_Doc" folder